keewenaw/dvwa-guide-2019/low/Challenge 1: Brute Force.md

 <img src="https://github.com/mrudy/dvwa-guide-2019/blob/master/low/screenshots/bruteothers.png" width="500">

-Other possible attack vectors include uploading a reverse shell in Challenge 4, SQL injection, or passing in a wordlist of all possible usernames and brute forcing that at the same time as the passwords.
+Other possible attack vectors include uploading a reverse shell in <a href="https://github.com/mrudy/dvwa-guide-2019/blob/master/low/Challenge%204:%20File%20Inclusion.md">Challenge 4</a>, SQL injection, or passing in a wordlist of all possible usernames and brute forcing that at the same time as the passwords.

 Regardless of how you found them, we find out that the other four usernames are:
 <ul>